 What are the symptoms of Henoch-Schönlein purpura?

-As mentioned above, often, someone with Henoch-Schönlein purpura will have had an upper respiratory tract infection within the few weeks before they develop the condition.
+Someone with Henoch-Schönlein purpura (HSP) will often have had an upper respiratory tract infection within the few weeks before they develop the condition.
 So, for example, they may have had a cough, runny nose, and high temperature (fever) and have been feeling tired.

-Everyone with Henoch-Schönlein purpura will develop a rash.
+Everyone with HSP will develop a rash.
 This will have small, round, red spots (petechiae) and areas of reddish-purple skin discolouration (purpura).

-Most but not all people with Henoch-Schönlein purpura develop pain in their abdomen.
+Most but not all people with HSP develop pain in their tummy (abdomen).
 The pain can be very bad in some people and usually changes in severity, or comes on in waves.
-Abdominal pain tends to come on about a week after the rash has developed in most cases.
+Tummy pain tends to come on about a week after the rash has developed in most cases.
 Some people may also experience being sick (vomiting) and having diarrhoea.